mayonez1/sudoku/sudoku/Documentation.md

 - <code>bool check(char num, int row, int col, SUDK::grd grid) const</code> - runs all 3 checking functions (checkCell, checkRow, checkCol) and return true if they all return true, false otherwise.
 This function essentially exists so that I can just call 1 check function in the create() function.

+- <code>void checkUserSquare(bool)</code> - checks the user edited grid against the completed grid and tells the user if their guess is correct or incorrect.

 </p>

 ### Generation Functions